Sanctions: Top economist sees Russia’s economy on the brink-breakinglatest.news-Breaking Latest News

 Schmieding is convinced that the sanctions against Russia are already having an effect.
 Russia’s revenue from commodity exports fell sharply.
 Immediately after the attack on Ukraine, Russia was still benefiting from higher energy prices.
 But now Russia has to sell its raw materials much cheaper on the world markets.
 “Bypassing sanctions is expensive,” said Schmieding.
 This applies to the effort to camouflage trade flows.
 But it is even more important that Russia has to accept large discounts on its oil and gas prices.

 However, the most important sanctions do not affect Russia’s exports, but its imports, i.e. the goods that Russia can no longer buy abroad.
 The country is highly dependent on Western technology, Schmieding said.
 “This is the insidious poison of the sanctions that Russia is cut off from technology.”
-Reports that Russia is importing refrigerators from Turkey in order to extract chips and use them for military production,” he believes to be plausible.
+Reports that Russia is importing refrigerators from Turkey to expand chips and use them for military production,” he says, are plausible.

 The economist also sees the stability of the ruble on the foreign exchange markets as evidence that the sanctions are working.
 “Russia can no longer spend money abroad,” says Schmieding.
 You continue to have income but cannot buy anything.